 Work as part of an innovative research project to control numbers of the invasive signal crayfish on the River Barle upstream of Withypool.
 You'll spend the morning walking a reach of the river checking artificial refuge traps with other volunteers.
 Tasks include emptying traps in-river, processing crayfish (measuring, sterilisation, humane despatch) and data recording.

 For health and seafety reasons the work is dependent on river levels.
 They must be below 0.18m as recorded by the Environment Agency river gauge at Simonsbath.
 You can view this here

 At least 6 mornings over the survey period (April to October).
 The activity takes place every Tuesday (river levels allowing).

 We need at least 5 people and we meet at 09.30, finishing around 1 – 2pm.
 We usually eat lunch together when the works are finished.

 If you are unable to make the minimum commitment of 6 days you can add your name to the backup list, If we then have spaces we'll let you know.

 - Walk on rough ground, climb up and down river banks

-We ask volunteers to sign up at least two weeks in advance so we can ensure we have adequate cover.
+We ask volunteers to sign up at least one week in advance and to give at least 24 hours notice if cancelling so we can ensure we have adequate cover.